 Add soy sauce.
 Mix.
 Enjoy!

-Cook 2 cups of rice instead of 1 cup and then place half of rice in freezer for super-fast prep next time around.
+Cook extra rice to put in the freezer for super-fast prep next time around.

 Add any veggies you want.
 Be brave when you go to the farmers market or grocery store and try some new veggies.
 Try ingredients like kale, kohlrabi, or Swiss chard.

 Lower the sodium content by using salt-free spices like red pepper flakes, garlic powder, onion powder or a little ground ginger.
 You can also add flavor by adding fresh ginger, chili paste and a little sesame oil when sautéing.

 Nutrition Per Serving: 407 calories, 11 g fat, 2 g saturated fat, 67 g carbohydrate, 11 g dietary fiber, 427 mg sodium, excellent source of vitamin A.

 Our family has had the privilege of eating at Carol’s (Brian’s mom) house once a week.
 This tradition started when Teresa and Laura were small and I worked evenings.
 Carol took care of them until Brian got home and then they’d have dinner together.
 The tradition still continues and recently Carol made omelets and shared this recipe with me.
 Omelets are great because they easy, make just one serving and there are so many possible variations.
 Just change up the vegetables and cheese, add a new seasoning or fresh herb and you have a new taste every time!
 Please share your favorite omelet with us.